RafaelDeJongh/Calculo/src/static/content/siteTypes.md

 A standard website is what most people would need, this can range from a portfolio website to a small business one pager or landing page.
 These kinds of websites can easily range from €800 to €2000 excl.
 VAT.

-The price can vary depending on the various features you select, but as an starting point it is what most clients will need.
+The price can vary depending on the various features you select, but as a starting point it is what most clients will need.

 #### E-Commerce